Amman Kovil Kizhakale: Plot

-She returns after a few years where she finds Chinnamani as mentally disturbed person searching for Kanmani whom he believes as not been taken care by hinn.
-Kanmani sings "Chinna mani kuyile" rekindling his memories, and uniting with Chinnamani.
+Kanmani returns after a few years, where she finds Chinnamani as a mentally disturbed person searching for her, whom he believes has not been taken care of by him.
+Kanmani sings, rekindling Chimmanani's memories and uniting with him.

 Production

 Sundarrajan wrote the story of Amman Kovil Kizhakale with Rajinikanth in mind.
 However, following the release of Poovilangu (1984), he wanted to cast its lead actor Murali and Revathi, to no avail.
 After the success of Vaidehi Kathirunthal (1984), he finalised Vijayakanth and Radha.
 The title was derived from a song from Sakalakala Vallavan (1982).
 The filming began at Godavari river at Rajahmundry, Andhra Pradesh.
 Shooting took place in Kovur, Chennai.
 For the scene where Vijayakanth breaks Radha's car, Sundarrajan wanted a Maruti car to which the producer refused, leading to differences of opinions between them.
 Since Sundarrajan was persistent about the car, the producer finally bought the car and the scene was shot as per Sundarrajan's wish.